awesomerank/awesomerank.github.io/lists/thangchung/awesome-dotnet-core.md

 * [workflow-core ★163](https://github.com/danielgerlag/workflow-core) - Lightweight workflow engine for .NET Standard.

 ## Starter Kits
+* [Arch](https://github.com/Arch) - The collection of .NET Core libraries that are created by software architects who embrace all the new stuff in .NET Core.
 * [ASP.NET Core Starter Kit ★826](https://github.com/kriasoft/aspnet-starter-kit) - Opinionated boilerplate for web development based on .NET Core, Kestrel, GraphQL on the backend and Babel, Webpack, React and Redux on the frontend.
 This boilerplate comes in both C# and F# flavors.
 * [ASP.NET Boilerplate ★3562](https://github.com/aspnetboilerplate/aspnetboilerplate) - ASP.NET Boilerplate is a starting point for new modern web applications using best practices and most popular tools.
 It's aimed to be a SOLID model, a general-purpose application framework and a project template. `4.5.x or above`
 * [aspnetcore-spa generator ★2579](https://github.com/aspnet/JavaScriptServices) - Yeoman generator to build a brand-new ASP.NET Core single page application that uses Angular 2 / React / React With Redux / Knockout / Aurelia on the client.